-CRPS is categorised on whether or not nerve injury is present.
-A diagnosis of CRPS-1 means the nerves are uninjured.
-A diagnosis of CRPS-2 means there is some degree of nerve injury.
+CRPS is categorised by whether or not the person has nerve injury.
+A diagnosis of CRPS-1 means their nerves are uninjured.
+A diagnosis of CRPS-2 means they have some degree of nerve injury.

 Not all health professionals are familiar with CRPS.
 This can lead to a delay in diagnosis or a mistaken diagnosis of CRPS when the person does not have the condition.
 It is important that any diagnosis is made by a health professional who is familiar with the signs and symptoms of CRPS.
 This may be a doctor, physiotherapist or occupational therapist.

 There is no simple cure for CRPS.
 Treatment often involves a number of approaches and aims to restore movement and function of the affected limb.
 Options may include:

 - Medication – such as pain-relieving medications.
 Medications that are usually prescribed for other conditions, such as epilepsy or depression, can sometimes help to manage CRPS, although this does not mean that the person has epilepsy or depression

 - Physical therapy – such as physiotherapy and occupational therapy.
 Typically, treatment starts with strategies to reduce pain and swelling.
 This is followed by gentle movement, then muscle-strengthening exercises to improve the functioning of the limb and, finally, exercises to improve the functioning of the person’s whole body